 Location: Near Jackman, ME.
 We will organize carpooling prior to the workshop.

-Registration will open in Fall of 2017.
+Registration for the February 2018 trip will open in Fall of 2017.